 Viewing Your Site

-While in maintenance mode any user logged in with admin permissions is able to view your storefront.
+While in maintenance mode any users logged in with Take Store Down for Maintenance permissions are able to view your storefront.

-1. Click the View Store icon in the upper right side of the control panel.
+1. Click View Store in the upper left of the control panel.

 If a search engine attempts to crawl your site while it is in maintenance mode, they will see the maintenance mode page and receive a 503 server response.
 This response indicates to search engines that your site is down for maintenance and to “come back later”, which should prevent them from de-listing your site in their indices.

 See Google’s blog post How to deal with planned site downtime for more information.